tolstenko/coolify-documentation/coolify-nightly/index.md

 # Welcome

 ⚠️ This is the nightly build documentation of Coolify v4.

 What you see here is not finished, could be changed overtime.

+## Table of Contents
 [Building blocks](./building-blocks.md)

 [Configurations](./configurations.md)